Working in the motor trade industry can be surprisingly dangerous.

 Key Motor Industry Risks

-According to the Motor Vehicle Repair Industry (MVR), there have been 33 deaths and 7,000 injuries in the last five years, which highlights the very real exposure to trade workers and your duty of care as a trade employer.
+According to the Motor Vehicle Repair Industry (MVR), there have been 33 deaths and 7,000 injuries in the last five years, which highlights the genuine exposure to trade workers and your duty of care as a trade employer.

 But with proper employers’ liability cover, you would be protected in such a situation—which has the potential to happen every single day—and you would avoid having to pay such astronomical costs with no prior warning.